shakamaran/nproan/readme.txt

     provided along with the parameters
     consistency of the parameters (from last steps) will be checked

-- functions that return values should be named get_something(), this is preferred
+- functions that return values should be named get_something(), its preferred To return a value.
 - data should not be stored in the class
 - data that is loaded in the filter or gain step is stored in a class variable and deleted after use